Government / Public Benefits Michigan EBT Program (Bridge Card)

 The Challenge

-The scale is significant.
 MDHHS reports Michigan averaged 756,078 food assistance cases and approximately 1,412,876 recipients per month in fiscal year 2025, with average monthly food assistance payments of about $255.4 million.
 The people calling this line are often in difficult circumstances and need clear, patient, accurate help from agents who understand the program.

-That support was being delivered from India.
+That support was being delivered from India, Mexico, and Florida.

 The state needed it done stateside.
 Cardholder support for a public benefit program serving roughly 1.4 million Michiganders a month isn’t a cost center to optimize with the cheapest labor — it’s a public trust.